- Confirmed Benefits

 The advantage here is the potential to be a (relatively) quicker implementation as there is no testing (i.e. pilot) phase required.
 This option is more suited when there are time constraints to implement quick(er); the Organisation has previous experience in similar transformations they are confident in their solution they are implementing, the method or approach they are using for implementation, or have successfully done a similar transformation of the same or similar scale and complexity before.

 On the flip side, there is a possibility that the full operation of the implemented capabilities does not go through as planned and this will lead to lost time, money, and resources.
-There is always a high risk of both operational and implementation risk when โno-pilotโ are undertaken.
+There is always a high risk of both operational and implementation risk when ‘no-pilot’ are undertaken.

-The decision of pilot or no-pilot will ultimately depend on the perceived pros and cons of both the pilot โsolutionโ and pilot โimplementationโ, weighted against the perceived risks of a full โsolutionโ and full โimplementationโ and the relative advantages (and disadvantages) โ namely time, quality, cost gained or mitigated from piloting.
+The decision of pilot or no-pilot will ultimately depend on the perceived pros and cons of both the pilot ‘solution’ and pilot ‘implementation’, weighted against the perceived risks of a full ‘solution’ and full ‘implementation’ and the relative advantages (and disadvantages) – namely time, quality, cost gained or mitigated from piloting.

-The process to get the Organisation and the program to the position where they understand what is required for the pilot first, is a robust Target Operating Model (TOM) design, based off a structured understanding of the Current Operating Model, shown in the following HOBAยฎ Analysis/Design pyramid, with โpilotโ sitting in the last step, having understood this:
+The process to get the Organisation and the program to the position where they understand what is required for the pilot first, is a robust Target Operating Model (TOM) design, based off a structured understanding of the Current Operating Model, shown in the following HOBA® Analysis/Design pyramid, with ‘pilot’ sitting in the last step, having understood this:

 Issues Faced With Piloting

-Organisations often treat pilots as a โtesting groundโ only and do not go into necessary โdetailsโ of the project (i.e. only test a subset of the full solution, or part of the end-to-end process, and not the full breath of the final solution nor end to end process).
-This will inhibit the transformation to springboard for a fullโblown solution (and implementation) later.
-Without the necessary โdetailsโ, the pilot will be limited in its effectiveness and will ultimately cause it to fail to gather full support from the whole organization.
+Organisations often treat pilots as a ‘testing ground’ only and do not go into necessary ‘details’ of the project (i.e. only test a subset of the full solution, or part of the end-to-end process, and not the full breath of the final solution nor end to end process).

 Pilots also can have the tendency to not measure the associated costs and revenues before and after the implementation of the pilot.
-Hence, it becomes difficult to determine the tangible Return On Investment (ROI) for the full and final implemented solution.ย

 The pilot needs to be designed so that it tests the most contentious risk areas.